-Gate for bacterial toxins foundApril 16th, 2014 in Medical research /
+Gate for bacterial toxins foundApril 16, 2014 in Medicine & Health / Medical research

 Prof. Dr. Dr. Klaus Aktories and Dr. Panagiotis Papatheodorou from the Institute of Experimental and Clinical Pharmacology and Toxicology of the University of Freiburg have discovered the receptor responsible for smuggling the toxin of the bacterium Clostridium perfringens into the cell.
 The TpeL toxin, which is formed by C. perfringens, a pathogen that causes gas gangrene and food poisoning.
 It is very similar to the toxins of many other hospital germs of the genus Clostridium.
 The toxins bind to surface molecules and creep into the body cell, where they lead to cell death.